vxakula/SiteMole/README.md

-# SiteMole — Web Recon Tool by Gl4d
+# SiteMole — Web Recon Tool by Akula

 SiteMole is a Python-based reconnaissance tool for analyzing web targets via headers, SRI, links, images and comments.